LasseD/BrickCounting/README.md

 See paper on-line at at http://c-mt.dk/counting

 RectilinearBrick: x,y,lv,isHorizontal

 ^

 StronglyConnectedConfiguration: parts, partsSizes

 ^

 RectilinearConfiguration: otherBricks

+Findings:

+ StronglyConnectedComponents:

+  Size 1: 1 (100% of all rectilinear configurations)

+  Size 2: 20 (83% of all rectilinear configurations)

+  Size 3: 1027 (66% of all rectilinear configurations)

+  Size 4: 62582 (52% of all rectilinear configurations)

+  Size 5: 4178600 (41% of all rectilinear configurations), 133772kB => 12GB for 6...

+  Size 6:  (% of all rectilinear configurations) 274kB on 5 => must use better algorithm!

 TODO:
 1: Construct all possible SCCs (StronglyConnectedConfigurationBuilder)